kvz/deprecated/addon-doc.md

     $ heroku addons:remove ADDON_SLUG
     -----> Removing ADDON_SLUG from sharp-mountain-4005... done, v20 (free)

-Before removing ADDON_NAME a data export can be performed by [[describe steps if export is available]].
+Before removing Librato a data export can be performed by [[describe steps if export is available]].

 ## Support

-All ADDON_NAME support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
+All Librato support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
 Any non-support related issues or product feedback is welcome at [[your channels]].